How to create an adapter for the TFS Integration Platform - Part VI: IAnalysisProvider

 Revision Description Doc

-While the VC adapter is fairly easy, the downloading is done in the SharePointItem - the WIT adapter doesn’t download anything.
+While the VC adapter is fairly easy—the downloading is done in the _SharePointItem—the WIT adapter doesn’t download anything.
 What it needs is a special XML file called a revision description document.
-You are responsible for the generation of this document as part of the creation of the action (you may have noticed that in the sample above).
+You are responsible for generating this document as part of the creation of the action (you may have noticed this in the sample above).

-This is what actually makes the field mapping possible, if you do not understand field mapping you must read Willy-Peter’s post on it.
-You can see below how I create my document, which is created per SharePoint list item and how I can support all the columns, including custom ones:
+This is what makes field mapping possible.
+If you don’t understand field mapping, you must read Willy-Peter’s post on it.
+You can see below how I create my document, which is created per SharePoint list item and how I support all the columns, including custom ones:

 private static XmlDocument CreateFieldRevisionDescriptionDoc(SharePointListItem task)